Is gravity getting weaker at low z? Observational evidence and theoretical implications: Evolving and the Pantheon SnIa dataset.

 In Fig. \ref{fig:mu} (left panel) we show the 100 point moving best fit value of $M$ along with its $1\sigma$ errors.
 To construct this plot we rank the Pantheon datapoints from lowest to highest redshift.
 We start with the first 100 datapoints (lowest redshift points 1 to 100) and use them to obtain the best fit value of $M$ (assuming the fixed \lcdm background) with its $1\sigma$ error.
 The corresponding $z$ coordinate of this point is the mean redshift of the first 100 points.
 The $i^{th}$ point is obtained by repeating the above procedure for the datapoints from $i$ to $i+100$.

-Using the best fit value of $M$ obtained from each 100 point subsample we can calculate $\mu$ using eq. \eqref{PKeq:mgeffconn} (right panel of Fig. \ref{fig:mu}) setting $M_0$ equal to the best fit value of $M$ obtained from the full Pantheon dataset
+Using the best fit value of $M$ obtained from each 100 point subsample we can calculate $\mu$ using eq. \eqref{PKeq:mgeffconn} (right panel of Fig. \ref{fig:mu}) setting $M_0$ equal to the best fit value of $M$ obtained from the full Pantheon dataset.
+Clearly, an oscillating effect is evident for the absolute magnitude $M$ at low $z$, that is eased at high redshifts.
+The same oscillating effect was also observed in Refs. \cite{Kazantzidis:2020tko,Sapone:2020wwz,Kazantzidis:2020xta}, where a binning method was used instead.